Abell catalogue: Abell Type

+This morphological designation complements other parameters in the Abell catalog, such as richness and distance class, providing a descriptive measure of cluster structure.

 The Northern Survey

 The original catalog of 2,712 rich clusters of galaxies was published in 1958 by George O. Abell (1927–1983), who was then studying at the California Institute of Technology.
 The catalog, which formed part of Abell's PhD thesis, was prepared by means of a visual inspection of the red 103a-E plates of the Palomar Observatory Sky Survey (POSS), for which Abell was one of the principal observers.
 A. G. Wilson, another of the principal observers, assisted Abell in the initial stages of the survey by routinely inspecting the plates as they were produced.
 After the completion of the survey, Abell went over the plates again and carried out a more detailed inspection.
 In both cases inspection was made with a 3.5× magnifying lens.

 To qualify for inclusion in the catalog, a cluster had to satisfy four criteria: